Juicy Smoked Burgers on the Traeger Grill

 This is a close up view of the Traeger burger patties on the grill grates, half with melted cheese.

-I make a few key changes to the ingredients.
-First of all, I scale the recipe down to two pounds of ground beef.
+I made a few key changes to the ingredients.
+First of all, I scaled the recipe down to two pounds of ground beef.
+While the retro recipe is great for a large crowd, it was too many burgers for a typical weeknight meal.

-My version also omits the hot sauce–I bet adding a shake of Tabasco would be delicious, but I want to make sure I keep the taste of these burgers kid-friendly.
+Next, I use a few simple pantry staples to recreate the Lipton Onion Soup Mix, but my version omits the hot sauce.
+While I bet a shake of Tabasco would be delicious, I wanted to keep these burgers kid-friendly.

 To make this smoked Traeger burger recipe, you need:

 Crushed Ritz Crackers – I’m not normally one to throw crushed packaged crackers into a meal, so you’re just going to have to trust me here that it’s worth it.
-Use a gluten-free Ritz-style cracker if needed, but don’t leave these out!
+The crackers help bind the burgers together.

-Beef Boullion – I use Better than Bouillon beef paste.
+Beef Bouillon – I use Better than Bouillon beef paste.
 This is part of what is needed to recreate the Lipton onion soup mix in the burgers.
 It enriches the beef flavor beautifully.
 See the recipe card for other bouillon suggestions.

 This is a Trager pellet grill with the hood open as it heats up on a wooden deck.